Old Battersea

 For full details of our forthcoming talks, please click here.

-Membership of the Society costs just £12 a year for adults and £3 a year for students.
-In addition to the programme of talks, benefits of membership are:
+Membership of the Society costs just £15 a year for adults and £3 a year for students.

 The borough of Wandsworth covers 5 town centres: